 The question my indignant but perceptive six-year-old posed to me while experiencing her own inner tension was this: if I agree to learn, and I accept change, does that change who I am?
 Do learning and change affect my identity?
 The answer is quite philosophical and depends on how you define yourself.
 Do you see yourself as the sum of your actions?
 Do you see yourself as having intrinsic value outside of your behaviors?
 Those answers are personal to you and won’t be covered in this post!

 What I will say is this – I love and value my daughter for who she is, regardless of how she treats her sister.
 But I also hope very deeply for her that she becomes more kind, empathic, and adaptable as she learns to interact with others and the world around her.
 Whether she sees those qualities as intrinsic to her identity will ultimately be up to her.

 There is a takeaway for learning professionals in all of this.
 By teaching, training, and instructing, our end goal is to affect our learners’ behaviors.
 Maybe that sounds easy enough.
-However, it is often quite challenging because humans so closely associate changes in behavior with changes in identity.
+However, it is often quiet challenging because humans so closely associate changes in behavior with changes in identity.
 Rich learning experiences can only be successful in an environment that cultivates and confirms learners’ confidence in themselves – a culture where learning can both challenge and support learners in a way that feels safe to them.